 Determination of configuration of cis-trans Isomers

 - Chemical methods: rest on a firm basis, now largely of historical interest.

 - Physical methods: simpler and easier to employ (mainly spectroscopic).

-In this post, we will discuss mainly the chemical method of Determination of configuration of cis-trans Isomers.
+In this post, we will discuss mainly the chemical method of the Determination of the configuration of cis-trans Isomers.